 Stock Options - Options granted under the 2001 Plan became exercisable at such times as determined by the I-Flow compensation committee of the board of directors or the I-Flow board of directors itself.
 Options granted to officers and employees of the Company generally have an exercise price equal to the market price of the I-Flow's stock at the date of the grant, with vesting and contractual terms of five years.
 Options generally provide for accelerated vesting if there is a change in control for I-Flow (as defined in the 2001 Plan or, as applicable, the officers' employment and change in control agreements).
 I-Flow issues new shares upon the exercise of stock options.
 Pursuant to the change in control agreements entered into with I-Flow and the Company's executives, all unvested stock options would immediately vest upon the sale of the Company and would remain exercisable for 30 days after the closing date of the transaction.
-All unvested stock options that were granted to nonexecutive employees were cancelled by I-Flow as of October 25, 2007.
+All unvested stock options that were granted to nonexecutive employees were cancelled by I-Flow as of

+October 25, 2007.
 All vested but unexercised stock options would remain exercisable for 30 days after the closing date of the transaction for nonexecutive employees.
-A summary of all the Company's outstanding options as of October 25, 2007, and of changes in options outstanding for the period from January 1, 2007 to October 25, 2007, and the year ended December 31, 2006, is as follows.
+A summary of all the Company's outstanding options as of October 25, 2007, and of changes in options outstanding for the period from January 1, 2007 to October 25, 2007 is as follows.

-Number of Shares Weighted- Average Exercise Price per Share Weighted- Average Remaining Contractual Term (in years) Aggregate Intrinsic Value Options outstanding - January 1, 2006 337,324 9.68 Options granted (103,634) (3,304) 3.57 10.45 Options outstanding - December 31, 2006 Options granted 230,386 12.42 Options exercised (102,203) 11.39 Options forfeited or expired (979) 6.38 Options outstanding - October 25, 2007 127,204 13.29 0.15 \$707,605 Options vested and exercisable - October 25, 2007 127,204 13.29 0.15 \$707,605
+Number of Shares Weighted- Average Exercise Price per Share Weighted- Average Remaining Contractual Term (in years) Aggregate Intrinsic Value Options outstanding - January 1, 2007 230,386 \$ 12.42 Options granted Options exercised (102,203) 11.39 Options forfeited or expired (979) 6.38 Options outstanding - October 25, 2007 127,204 13.29 0.15 \$707,605 Options vested and exercisable - October 25, 2007 127,204 13.29 0.15 \$707,605